 5- Discover, discover, discover!

-As a logical follow-up to the previous point, to ensure that our children (and we, of course) enjoy their life abroad, we make sure that every free day is extraordinary: we visit a new place, take part in a local activity, attend a traditional festival, meet the locals, etc. We also make sure that every day is a special day for our children.
+As a logical follow-up to the previous point, to ensure that our children (and ourselves, of course) enjoy their life abroad, we make sure that every free day is extraordinary: we visit a new place, take part in a local activity, attend a traditional festival, meet the locals, etc. We also make sure that every day is a special day for our children.

-In short, we don’t stay cooped up at home: we go out and make every outing an adventure… whereas alone, the temptation is great to stay at home, spend hours on the Internet or in front of the TV… and miss out on a lot!
+In short, we don’t stay cooped up at home : we go out and make every outing an adventure… whereas alone, the temptation is great to stay at home, spend hours on the Internet or in front of the TV… and miss out on a lot!